 Sex workers are likely to experience poor health because of the risks associated with their work.
-Female sex workers in London suffer from a mortality rate that is 12 times the national average.
-Up to 95% of female sex workers are problematic drug users.
-68% of female sex workers meet the criteria for post-traumatic stress disorder, in the same range as victims of torture and combat veterans undergoing treatment.
-Street sex workers have significantly higher rates of health service use compared to the general population, reporting visiting the GP 8.5 times (compared to 4 times for the general population), A&E 2.5 times, an STI clinic 2.7 times, an inpatient clinic 2 times and an outpatient clinic 4.3 times in the previous year.
+Female sex workers in London have a mortality rate that is 12 times the national average.
+The to 95% of female sex workers are problematic drug users.
+68% of female sex workers meet the criteria for post-traumatic stress disorder - this is in the same range as victims of torture and combat veterans undergoing treatment.
+Street sex workers have significantly higher rates of health service use compared with the general population, reporting visiting the GP 8.5 times (compared with 4 times for the general population), A&E 2.5 times, an STI clinic 2.7 times, an inpatient clinic 2 times and an outpatient clinic 4.3 times in the previous year.

-Despite frequent use of health services, a comparatively low percentage have had routine health checks such as cervical screening, or attend antenatal checks when pregnant.
+Despite frequent use of health services, a comparatively low percentage of female sex workers have had routine health checks such as cervical screening, or attend antenatal checks when pregnant.
 Psychological and institutional barriers to accessing healthcare include: fear of criminalisation, institutional factors (e.g. opening hours, location), stigmatisation and discrimination.